East Nashville, With Love

 My dad once called to tell me to be careful surfing during Shark Week.
 One time I called him during an earthquake from my living room in Los Angeles to ask what I should do.
 “I don’t know, kid, get under a doorway.”

 I know my dad was with Duke and me in the basement.
 I knew what to bring down.
 What to listen for.
 I noted the time.
 Got play by play on the phone from Mike, who got to put his weather obsession to good use.
 I text my Mama Bear neighbor to see if they were downstairs too.
 I can’t say it enough, my Duke was such a good boy.

 I heard the hail.
 And then the eeriest silence followed by a distant roar.
 I knew right then it wasn’t coming for us.

 But I knew it got somebody.

 I am truly affected, and not ashamed to say so.
 We have to talk about this.
 It’s a path to healing, after being in the path of “severe to devastating” damage according to the Fujita scale.
 The scale was introduced in 1971 by Ted Fujita of the University of Chicago.
-The irony.

 Photo: Alex Poizner

 At the end of the day I have never been so grateful for that shitty crypt I’ve coined the Murder Basement, my obedient and loving animal and Mike, who stayed on the phone with me until morning light.
 And all those people that simply ask if I am okay... thank you.

 I no longer feel the need to whisper.
 I am not going to dismiss my sadness.
 When you talk of it with your neighbors, you see tears welling up in each other's eyes - and you are now undeniably connected through story-telling and saltwater.
 Maybe this is one of those times we hear about.
 Those times when things break to be put back together a little differently.
 Maybe better.

 For the online op-ed by special columnist Joanna Basile in the Tennessean, click below